Diet of Galicia and Lodomeria

 The Diet of the Kingdom of Galicia and Lodomeria, and of the Grand Duchy of Cracow was the regional assembly of the Kingdom of Galicia and Lodomeria, a crown land of the Austrian Empire, and later Austria-Hungary.
 In the history of the Polish parliaments, it is considered the successor of the former sejm walny, or general sejm of the Kingdom of Poland and the Polish–Lithuanian Commonwealth, and also of the sejmik, or local councils, in the territories of the Austrian Partition.
 It existed from 1861 until the dissolution of Austria-Hungary in 1918.

 Name

 The multi-ethnic nature of the Kingdom resulted in the diet having multiple different names.
 In German, the lingua franca of Cisleithania (north-western part of the monarchy), it was called Landtag von Galizien und Lodomerien, meaning 'Diet of Galicia and Lodomeria'.
-In Polish, it was called either Sejm krajowy, meaning 'Sejm of the Land', or sejm lwowski, meaning 'Lwów Sejm'.
-In Ukrainian, it was called Га́лицький крайови́й сейм, transcribed Hálytsʹkyy krayovýy seym, meaning 'Sejm of Galicia'.
+In Polish, it was called either Sejm krajowy, meaning 'Sejm of the Land', or Sejm Lwowski, meaning 'Lwów Sejm'.
+In Ukrainian, it was called Га́лицький крайови́й сейм, transcribed Halytskyi krayovyi seim, meaning 'Sejm of the land of Galicia'.

 Landtag is a German word that means 'regional assembly', or 'diet'.
 In Polish and Ukrainian, the word used was Sejm (the latter also used version Sojm).